CryptoManiac/Reinventing-the-Wheel/README.md

 ## API

-All classes are implementing the well known Init - Update - Finalize paradighm.
+All hashers are implementing the well known Init - Update - Finalize paradighm.
 The implementations are derived from `IHasher` interface which is declaring the following method signatures:

 ```csharp
 /// Reset the hasher's internal state